rberlind/vault-plugin-database-sybase/README.md

 # vault-database-plugin-Sybase

-A [Vault](https://www.vaultproject.io) plugin for Sybase
+This repository contains an unofficial, unsupported [Vault](https://www.vaultproject.io) plugin for Sybase that can be used with Vault's [Database Secrets Engine](https://www.vaultproject.io/docs/secrets/databases).

-This project uses the database plugin interface introduced in Vault version 0.7.1.
+It was tested with Sybase Adaptive Server Enterprise 16.0 SP03.

 ## Build